 Obtaining a Spanish Residency Certificate

-At your appointment you’ll need your completed EX18 form, your identification, plus copies of each, and your evidence that you can support yourself, and anyone else included in your application.
+At your residency appointment you’ll need your completed EX18 form, your identification, plus copies of each, and your evidence that you can support yourself, and anyone else included in your application.

 Payslips, pension statements along with bank statements can be used to prove income, or you can obtain a bank certificate to show that you have sufficient funds in your account.
 If you are working in Spain you will be paying social security, so this will confirm your access to healthcare.
 Otherwise you’ll need a copy of your medical insurance policy, or if you are a pensioner using the reciprocal healthcare agreement, letters to confirm this.